mszlachetka/cdn_detector/README.md

 Those CDN cases are now detected.

 Domain are read from .txt file.

-DNS Ssrvers are read from .txt file.
+DNS Servers are read from .txt file.

 Remark : They have to be recursive servers!